CheeseCake87/CheeseCake87/markdown/2023-08-24_sqlalchemy-queries-to-jsonable-friendly-dicts.md

     return data
 ```

-This is probably the first thing you would try, and it works until you hit a
+This is probably the first thing you would try, and it works.
-value that won't serialize to JSON, obviously you'd would be mindful of this and
-convert the values to something JSON friendly.

-I'll admit that the above example is an over simplification, but it's common to
-see this method in routes.

 Personally, I prefer to keep all query-like logic in the models.